-If you already know you want to work with a company who will build the site for you, then keep our experts at LYFE Marketing in mind.
-We build fully custom websites fit for your specific needs and audience.
+If you already know you want to work with a company that will build the site for you, then keep our experts at LYFE Marketing in mind.
+We build a fully custom website that fits your specific needs and audience.
 If you want a little more info before you dive into website building or working with a designer, then keep reading.

 Building a website all starts with deciding which website builder is right for your business.

 Choosing A Platform

 First, you will need to decide which platform you want to use in order to design your website.
 You have probably heard of sites like Wix and WordPress but what are the differences and which site is right for your business?

 Sites like Wix, Weebly, Shopify, and Squarespace are great for basic website design especially if you are just starting out and want to build something on your own.
 Typically these sites target individuals and smaller businesses.
 These platforms are simple drag and drop sites and give you the ability to choose a theme.
 They are pretty easy to use, but there are some downsides.